LionGateOS/LionGateTravels/README.txt

-LionGate Travels v66 — Test Mode Interactive Dashboard
+LionGate Travels v67 — Test Mode Consent Simulation Panel

-Adds a simple interactive dashboard to select mock inputs and display normalized traveler profiles for Test Mode.
+Adds a panel to simulate user consent for DigitalID/Camera OCR inputs in Test Mode.

-TEST MODE ONLY.
+Safe, TEST MODE ONLY.
+No real bookings are affected.
-No UI changes in production.